Hollande may lose euro battle as Merkel holds firm

 The growth pact should allow Hollande to save some face, and a strong signal of intent on deeper integration could win EU leaders some time from impatient financial markets.

-But Hollande looks set to be defeated on his call for steps towards creating joint euro zone bonds which he made the centerpiece of his debut on the European stage in May.
+But Hollande looks set to be defeated on his call for steps towards creating joint euro zone bonds which he made the centrepiece of his debut on the European stage in May.

 Sources on both sides say Merkel has not softened her opposition to euro bonds and will not meet Hollande halfway by agreeing to test the waters with short-term "euro bills".